cyle/captains-log-parser/README.md

 ## parser usage

+You need to have a command-line version of PHP installed.
+Most every Mac already has this (just open Terminal and type `php -v`).
+If you're on Ubuntu, just run `sudo apt-get install php5-cli`.
+If you're on Windows, I got nothing for you here.

-Simply run `./parser.php name_of_directory/` where that directory path name is where your text files are stored.
+Simply run `php parser.php name_of_directory/` where that directory path name is where your text files are stored.
 That's it!

 The parser does not modify your files in any way, it just reads them.